 Apps to Download before Traveling to Argentina

 Maps.Me – Prone to getting lost or taking that ‘shortcut’ that adds another few hours onto a simple walk?
 This app is one of the best travel apps, but it’s especially convenient in Argentina.
-You will more than likely lose your way in the Medinas and this offline map can heop you find your way back!
+You will more than likely lose your way in Patagona and this offline map can heop you find your way back!
 Download your map before you get here to keep you on track while backpacking Argentina.

 XE Currency – I used this a lot when backpacking Argentina.
 It is a great help while calculating expenses.